NP Aerospace expands the business under new ownership and kicks off a global recruitment drive and development program.

-A suite of ultra-lightweight LASA® body armour plates are launched to meet the varied needs of military and law enforcement personnel.
-The suite contains both standalone and in-conjunction with body armour plates for NIJ Level III as well as special threat plates, such as covert discreet armour, and plates combating key threats such as SS109 ‘Green Tip’, BZ and API ammunition.
+A suite of ultra-lightweight LASA body armour plates is launched to meet the needs of military and law enforcement personnel.
+Standalone and ‘in-conjunction with’ body armour plates are available for NIJ Level III and special threats plates e.g. SS109 ‘Green Tip’, BZ and API ammunition.

-Morgan wins a prestigious contract with the UK Ministry of Defence for the delivery of bespoke ballistic shields.
-The shields are 20% lighter than previous generation technology and deliver outstanding multi-hit protection.
+The company wins a prestigious contract with the UK Ministry of Defence for the delivery of bespoke ballistic shields which are 20% lighter than previous technology and deliver outstanding multi-hit protection.

-As more off the shelf armour products are launched to serve and worldwide customer base, a series of brands are launched to group capability; LASA® for personal protection, Silverback® for bomb disposal suits and de-mining protection, and CAMAC® for platform armour.
-The brands help communicate our message of combining cutting edge materials with world class ballistics engineering to produce products that offer outstanding protection at low weights.
+As more off the shelf armour products are launched to serve our worldwide customer base, the company launches a series of brands – LASA personal protection, Silverback bomb disposal suits and CAMAC platform armour.

-Morgan is contracted by the Canadian Department of National Defence to deliver the next generation CM735 Combat Helmet.
-Morgan’s solution is 23% lighter than the previous generation helmet shell with higher fragment protection.
+The company is contracted by the Canadian Department of National Defence to deliver the next generation CM735 Combat Helmet – 23% lighter than the previous generation helmet shell with higher fragment protection.

-Morgan releases the LASA® LWBIII+ IC6 body armour plate, produced using breakthrough composite materials and processing technology; the armour weighs less than 1kg and enters the market as the most advanced body armour for NIJ 0101.06 Level III and special threats.
+The LASA LWBIII+ IC6 body armour plate is launched weighing less than 1kg making it the most advanced body armour for NIJ 0101.06 Level III and special threats.

-NP Aerospace, now trading as Morgan Advanced Materials, Composites and Defence Systems, develops and manufactures a ground-breaking CAMAC® Composite Survivability Capsule for TATA Motors for their LAMV 4×4 light patrol vehicle.
+The company develops and manufactures a ground-breaking CAMAC Composite Survivability Capsule for TATA Motors for their LAMV 4×4 light patrol vehicle.
 This composite pod integration was a key weight saving enabler.

-Morgan (trading as NP Aerospace) is commissioned by Vectus to develop a specialist composite Personal Rapid Transit pod for the Suncheon Bay wetlands reserve in South Korea.
-The pods feature large blown tube structures and an autoclave moulding process to create a lightweight, strong eco-friendly transport solution.
+The company is commissioned by Vectus to develop a specialist composite Personal Rapid Transit pod for the Suncheon Bay wetlands reserve in South Korea.

-The first Mastiff, a heavily armoured, 6 x six-wheel-drive patrol vehicle is armoured and integrated by Morgan (trading as NP Aerospace) for the UK Ministry of Defence for operations in Afghanistan.
-Over the next eight years over 750 Mastiff family vehicles are delivered by NP Aerospace, including Mastiff, Ridgback, Wolfhound and Buffalo platforms.
+The first Mastiff, a heavily armoured, 6 x six-wheel-drive patrol vehicle is armoured and integrated for the UK Ministry of Defence for operations in Afghanistan.
+Over the next eight years over 750 Mastiff family vehicles are delivered including Mastiff, Ridgback, Wolfhound and Buffalo platforms.

-Morgan (trading as NP Aerospace) enters a partnership with Varian Medical Systems, a leading manufacturer of radiotherapy delivery systems, to develop a more advanced couch top for radiotherapy.
+A partnership is secured with Varian Medical Systems, a leading manufacturer of radiotherapy delivery systems, to develop a more advanced couch top for radiotherapy.
 The outcome was a carbon fibre based couch, delivering a strong yet highly transparent solution, absorbing a minimal amount of radio waves.
 The partnership is still going strong today.

-The Snatch Vixen Land Rover, the world’s first fully composite armoured vehicle is designed and fielded by Morgan (trading as National Plastics) in Coventry for operations in Northern Ireland.
+The Snatch Vixen Land Rover, the world’s first fully composite armoured vehicle is designed and fielded in Coventry for operations in Northern Ireland.

-Due to the Courtaulds groups’ expertise in artificial fibre manufacture, when the high potential strength of carbon fibre was realized in by the Royal Aircraft Establishment at Farnborough in 1963, the process was licensed to them along with two other British companies: Rolls-Royce and Morganite, a subsidiary of Morgan Crucible.
+Due to Courtaulds group’s expertise in artificial fibre manufacture, when the high potential strength of carbon fibre was realized in by the Royal Aircraft Establishment at Farnborough in 1963, the process was licensed to them along with Rolls-Royce and Morganite, a subsidiary of Morgan Crucible.

 Courtaulds produce the first Bakelite spinning box in 1926, and the Courtaulds Bakelite Moulding team, later known as Morgan Composites and Defence Systems was born.